jekymin8232/vitalguardai-com/README.md

 **I would greatly welcome the opportunity to obtain permanent residency in a Western country that values freedom and liberal democratic principles.
 ESG initiatives can make a significant contribution to the long-term strategic interests of Western countries.**

 # ESG will become increasingly important as time goes on.
+### As more people around the world lose jobs to black-box AI systems, ESG will increasingly become a matter of national competitiveness.
+ESG is fundamentally about people-centered governance and management.